jim-easterbrook/Photini/src/doc/other/installation.rst

 Python_ is absolutely essential to run Photini.
 It is already installed on many computers, but on Windows you will probably need to install it yourself.
+I suggest reading `Using Python on Windows`_ before you begin.
-Go to https://www.python.org/downloads/ and choose a suitable Windows installer.
+Go to https://www.python.org/downloads/windows/ and choose a suitable Python 3 installer.
-I suggest you use the 64-bit stable release with the highest version number that will run on your version of Windows.
+Use the 64-bit stable release with the highest version number that will run on your version of Windows.
-Beware of using very recent versions though, as some dependencies may not have been updated to work with the latest Python.
+Beware of using very new releases though, as some dependencies may not have been updated to work with the latest Python.

 When you run the Python installer make sure you select the "add Python to PATH" option.
 If you customise your installation then make sure you still select "pip".